chandanhpcic/docs/source/manual/virtuals.rst

 .. image:: how-tos/images/Azure.png
     :height: 80px

-OPNsense is also available in the Microsoft Azure Marketplace as an easy installable virtual appliance.
+Reticen8 is also available in the Microsoft Azure Marketplace as an easy installable virtual appliance.

 See also our how-to for :doc:`how-tos/installazure`.